vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 (as this RFC proposes) or by converting it into another statistical data structure, such as `DDSketch`.

-By simplifying the data model, we can remove nearly all of that boilerplate handling code and get the behavior for free.
-We would instead only need to handle the exceptions to the rule, such as converting them into a `DDSketch` data structure, and so on.
+By simplifying the data model, we can remove nearly all of that boilerplate handling code and simply let sinks handle each metric type in a more direct way.
+For counters and gauges, this is already taken care of as it stands today.
+For sinks handling either aggregated histograms, distributions, or sketches, they would now only need to deal with `Distribution`.
+Helper methods will be provided to convert `Distribution` into the highest fidelity form supported by the sink: a sink that supports sketches can ask for it to be converted to a sketch, while another sink that only supports histograms can ask for a histogram, since all distribution variants can be converted to either a histogram or sketch.
 ### Aligns more closely with other metrics systems

 While the current data model is more of a union of possible metric types based on the metric systems